 Review Procedures for Interested Person Transactions

 The Manager has established internal control procedures to ensure that all Interested Person Transactions are undertaken on an arm’s length basis and on normal commercial terms, which are generally no more favourable than those extended to unrelated third parties, and are not prejudicial to the interests of Ascott Reit and Unitholders.
 In respect of such transactions, the Manager would have to demonstrate to the AC that such transactions are undertaken on normal commercial terms and are not prejudicial to the interests of Ascott Reit and Unitholders which may include obtaining (where practicable) third-party quotations or obtaining valuations from independent valuers (in accordance with applicable provisions of the Listing Manual and the Property Funds Appendix).
 The internal control procedures also ensure compliance with Chapter 9 of the Listing Manual and the Property Funds Appendix.

 In particular, the procedures in place include the following:

 Role of the Audit Committee for Interested Person Transactions

-The Manager’s internal control procedures are intended to ensure that Interested Person Transactions are conducted at arm’s length and on normal commercial terms, and are not prejudicial to Ascott Reit and Unitholders’ interests.
+The Manager’s internal control procedures are intended to ensure that Interested Person Transactions are conducted at arm’s length, on normal commercial terms and are not prejudicial to Ascott Reit and Unitholders’ interests.

 Dealing with Conflicts of Interest